 To help you understand yourself deeply.
 To help you take back your power.
-To help you trade in the anxiety, overwhelm, exhaustion, and frustration that plagued last school year for more of the calm, compassion, confidence, and connection you deserve to have this year and beyond.
+To help you trade in the anxiety, overwhelm, exhaustion, and frustration that can plague the field for more of the calm, compassion, confidence, and connection you deserve to have on the daily.

-The Whole-HeartED Collective is a mix of practical tips and tools for busy, stressed out educators, live and customized support, and opportunities for deep healing and connection with yourself and other heart-centerED educators.
+The Whole-HeartED Collective is a mix of practical tips and tools for busy, stressed out educators and changemakers, live and customized support, and sacred space for deep healing and connection with yourself and other heart-centerED, soul-led professionals.